milgradesec/firefox-settings/README.md

 # 🦊 Firefox Advanced Settings

-🦊 Firefox advanced settings for increased privacy and hardened security.
+A collection of firefox advanced settings for increased privacy and hardened security.

 ## How to use